pracks224/Interview_Prep/INTERVIEW_SPRING_MICROSERVICES/SPRING_BOOT_ALL.md

 - [How request Spring Boot can Handle](#sb-10)
   - [Change default Tomcat conatiner to Jetty](#sb-10)
 - [XML to Json libraries]()
+- What is Spring Boot and what are its Benefits?
+- What makes Spring Boot superior to JAX-RS?
+- What Spring Boot features help develop Microservices Applications?
+- Why Spring Boot is preferred over any other framework?
+- What are the key dependencies of Spring Boot?
+- What are the advantages of Spring Boot?
+- What are the features of Spring Boot?
+- How do you create a Spring Boot application using Maven?
+- How do you create a Spring Boot project using Spring Initializer?
+- How do you create a Spring Boot project using boot CLI?
+- How do you create a simple Spring Boot application?
+- What are the Spring Boot Annotations?
+- What are the Spring Boot properties?
+- What are the Spring Boot Starters?
+- What is Spring Boot Actuator?
+- What is thyme leaf?
+- How to use thyme leaf?
+- How do you connect Spring Boot to the database using JPA?
+- How to connect the Spring Boot application to a database using JDBC?

 <a id="sb-1"></a>